 Rex Becker ’77 is a Coating Manager at Mid-Mountain Materials, Inc. in Arlington, Washington.

 Blair Bremberg ’77 is a research specialist at a mining university in Saudi Arabia.

-Bill Casadevall '77 contributed to an engineering paper on the importance of hydrologic characterizations in highway construction projects.
+Bill Casadevall '77 contributed to an paper on the sources of perchlorate in groundwater in a California site.

 Timothy Fast '77 is a GIS Specialist at DuPont Pioneer.

 James Holik '77 is Program Director at the National Science Foundation.

 David Keehn ’77 is an attorney with the New York State Department of Environmental Conservation.